About the Major

 A range of courses is available to students interested in taking one or two courses.
 Clusters of courses can be devised in consultation with members of the staff for those who wish to develop a modest program in religion in support of another major.
 A student who chooses a double major must fulfill all requirements for the religion major.

-Introduction to the Study of Religion (RELI151).
+- RELI151.
 The purpose of this course is to introduce students to the academic study of religion.
 It is not designed to survey the religions of the world or present an overview of global religious diversity.
-Rather, it uses a series of empirical case studies to explore methodological and theoretical issues in the study of religion, by examining (1) the various intellectual tools used in religious studies; (2) the social, political, economic, and cultural context of those tools; and (3) the debates arising from their use.
+Rather, it uses a series of empirical case studies to explore methodological and theoretical issues in the study of religion by examining (1) the various intellectual tools used in religious studies; (2) the social, political, economic, and cultural context of those tools; and (3) the debates arising from their use.